 Ancient ones say, ‘With what ceases slander?’
 Saying, ‘Without debate.’
-Also saying, ‘Able to suffer a little disadvantage, thus not reaching to suffer greater disadvantages.’
+Also saying, ‘Able to suffer a little disadvantage, then not going so far to suffer greater disadvantages.’
 With more than thirty years of repeated experiences, I deeply believe these few words to be true and not false.

 Great Master Hóngyī